Freddie Mercury: The life story you may not know

 1972: Larry Lurex

-While Queen was recording its first album with Trident Studios, the studio was also experimenting with recreating the “Wall of Sound” Phil Spector was widely using at the time.
-Mercury was enlisted to record a few tracks and brought in May and Taylor.
-The “Larry Lurex” name was a riff on ’70s recording artist Gary Glitter combined with the metallic yarn Lurex.
-Glitter fans didn’t get the joke and the parody bombed.
+While Queen was recording its first album with Trident Studios, the studio was also experimenting with recreating the "Wall of Sound" Phil Spector was widely using at the time.
+Mercury was enlisted to record a few tracks and brought in Brian May and Roger Taylor.
+The "Larry Lurex" name was a riff on '70s recording artist Gary Glitter combined with the metallic yarn Lurex.
+Glitter fans didn't get the joke and the parody bombed.

 Mercury's 'bottomless mic'